-MSc in Applied Managem FECCLES discussion of these principles in practice.
-Case studies provide opportunity of a detailed analysis of real-world cases to further develop skills and deeper understand the principles.
-Company visit helps students experience quality management in practice.
-Assessment Evaluation consists of: Scheme: • Final exam (43 points): written exam in the exam period • Class work (43 points): • Case studies (5x5 points=25 points) • Presentations (2x9 points=18 points) Marking: • 0%-51%: fail (1) • 51.1%-59.9%: pass (2) • 60%-74.9%: fair (3) • 75%-87.9%: good (4) • 88%-100%: excellent (5) Maximum 20% missing (3 classes) is acceptable.
-Further on Assessment: Case studies: There will be 6 case studies handed out during the classes to be solved in class work.
-Only the best 5 solutions will be used to calculate your points, so you can skip one case study without any points lost.
-Presentation: You need to make two presentation based on case a study and a company visit.
-1 st presentation should be about quality theories identified by you in the Gung Ho case study.
-2 nd presentation should be about quality management and quality improvement suggestions based on the case study of 30 th April 2020.
+EECCLE • 60%-74.9%: fair (3) • 75%-87.9%: good (4) • 88%-100%: excellent (5) Maximum 20% missing (3 classes) is acceptable.
+Further on Assessment: Case studies: There will be 8 case studies handed out during the classes to be solved in class work.
+Only the best 6 solutions will be used to calculate your points, so you can skip two case studies without any points lost.
+Presentation: You need to make two presentation based on two complex case studies.
+1 st presentation should be about quality theories (Foster (2017) book Chapter 2) identified by you in the Gung Ho case study.
+2 nd presentation should be about identified quality management theories and/or methods discussed during the semester in The Hundred-Foot Journey case study.
 Presentation pointing consists of: content and structure, presentation style and visualization, excitement and involving audience.
-Group work exercise: This will be a training exercise to be solved in teams.
-The work will overlap two sessions in two weeks.
-You need to participate in both to receive all the points.
-In partial participation the points will be given proportionally.
-Further details about it will be announced before the exercise.
 Final exam: Topics will include topics included in the lessons and the book listed in the core learning materials.
 Some chapters may not be covered.
 The lecturer will give you further information about the exam before the exam period.
-Core Learning Foster, S. Thomas: Managing Quality: Integrating the Supply Chain.
-Sixth Materials: Edition, Pearson, 2017 ivialtifais.
-Slides of lectures to be provided after lectures in Neptun Ontional Optional ISO 9001 quality management standard Coattab Posid L. Posis Standard Overline Management for Overline tional Learning • Goetsch, David L Davis, Stanley: Quality Management for Organizational Excellence: Introduction to Total Quality.
-Pearson, 2016 • Schmuck, Roland: A minőségirányítás alapjai, Comenius Kiadó, 2010 Material: Summers, Donna C. S.: Quality Management.
+Core Learning Materials: • Foster, S. Thomas: Managing Quality: Integrating the Supply Chain.
+Sixth Edition, Pearson, 2017 Slides of lectures to be provided after lectures in Moodle Optional Learning ISO 9001 quality management standard Material: • Goetsch, David L Davis, Stanley: Quality Management for Organizational Excellence: Introduction to Total Quality.
+Pearson, 2016 • Schmuck, Roland: A Short History of Quality Management Particularly Regarding Europe and Hungary.
+New Issues and Empirical Researches in Business Studies 2020: 74-80. • Schmuck, Roland: Comparison of the ESG Guidelines Used in the European Higher Education Sector with the Principles of the ISO 9001:2015 Quality Management Standard.
+Quality - Access to Success 2021, 22(181): 87-92. • Summers, Donna C. S.: Quality Management.
 Pearson, 2009 Total Quality Management and Business Excellence journal, Taylor & Francis Group